 Many consumers are not well-informed to understand how companies collect their personal data.
 They are usually unsure about what it is actually used for.

 EU has come up with Global Data Protection Regulation (GDPR).
-It has created a buzz in last 2 year before it came into effect on 25th May 2018.
-It’s a good initiative towards protecting individual’s privacy.
+It has created a buzz in the last two years before it came into effect on 25th May 2018.
+It’s a good initiative towards protecting individuals’ privacy.
 It is a legal rule to be transparent to EU users about:

 - Website will collect what all data